 - Commercial degree programs, and applicants with a commercial arts background, are not eligible

 - ACC cannot recommend specific graduate programs or help prospective students with their applications to graduate school

 How to Apply

 Application instructions can be found on the How to Apply page.
 Please note that applications for the 2020 funding cycle were due on November 7, 2019.
-The next application cycle will open in September 2020.
-Updated guidelines will be posted here at that time.
+Updated guidelines will be posted here when the next application cycle opens.